American Hairless Terrier Lifespan: How Long Do They Live?

 Tips to Help Your American Hairless Terrier Live Longer

-- Provide 70+ minutes of daily exercise
+- At least 60 minutes of physical activity daily

-- Keep up with all vaccinations and parasite prevention
+- Up-to-date vaccinations and monthly parasite prevention

 Lifespan Compared to Similar Breeds